 As is artisan bread made with 100% flour, but for that you need a mill.

 Good electric mills are quite expensive.
-They are only for those who are serious about baking and better health; but artisan bread with your tabbouleh with broad beans is awesome.
+They are only for those who are serious about baking and better health; but artisan bread and tabbouleh with broad beans is awesome.

 Tabbouleh is generally made with bulgar wheat but it's tricky to make, so we are taking a short cut.
 Nothing is lost, neither the flavour nor the nutrition; just boil the whole grains.
-There's no need to dry and mill them.
+There is no need to dry and mill them.